MarceliJankowski/MarceliJankowski/README.md

 ## About me

-I'm Marceli, a guy from Poland who loves programming and board games. <br>
+I'm Marceli, a guy from Poland who loves programming and nighttime walks. <br>
 I am a passionate, curious, and diligent individual (with emphasis on curious). <br>
 I'm also pragmatic, and generally don't tend to care about looks (it definitely shows with how deprived of visuals this README is).

-I deeply care about my craft, and therefore consider myself a life-long learner. <br>
+I deeply care about my craft, and therefore consider myself a lifelong student. <br>
 I always seek to improve, learn new things, understand new concepts, and apply them in practice. <br>
 Simply put, there's no destination that I'm striving towards, no end goal that I wish to achieve. <br>
 I'm just constantly pushing myself to new heights with each passing day. <br>